Craig Vann

 Picture

 The pair has 39 days to find each other and enjoy what history has to offer without being found out… or hanged for witchcraft.
 Will Sky and Zac have the wits to survive the 1700s?
 Can Sky really leave Helena to the history books?
-And how to explain their Nikes?
+And how will they explain their Nikes?

-Ticking: The Hawking Sequence
+The Hawking Sequence (2019)

 The Hawking Sequence continues the time travel adventures of Skypilot and Zachary after their historic inaugural mission to England in the year 1766.